LukasHejcman/memory-drawer/README.md

 TO-DO
 ----------------
-* Try writing the program with different threads to force the memory to clear
+* Try writing the program using Python threads to force the memory to clear